selfcustody/krux/docs/getting-started/usage/generating-a-mnemonic.en.md

 <div style="clear: both"></div>

 #### Double mnemonic
-It is the combination of two 12-word mnemonics that also forms a valid 24-word BIP-39 mnemonic.
+It is the combination of two 12-word mnemonics that also forms a valid 24-word BIP39 mnemonic.
 This is achieved by using the first 16 bytes (128 bits) of the image's entropy to generate the first 12-word, then using the next 16 bytes to generate the second 12-word and checking if these two 12-word together forms a valid 24-word, if not, we iterate over the second 12-word incrementing its entropy bytes until the two 12-word forms a valid 24-word.

 Double Mnemonic was first defined by Stepan Snigirev in his [Double Mnemonic Generator](https://stepansnigirev.github.io/seed-tools/double_mnemonic.html).
 It can be used for plausible deniability, or, as Stepan stated, to have fun and confuse everyone.

 ## Words
-Print the BIP39 word list in 3D or on paper, then cut out the words and place them in a bucket.
+Print the [BIP39 word list](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt) in 3D or on paper, then cut out the words and place them in a bucket.
 Manually draw 11 or 23 words from the bucket.
 For the final word, Krux will assist you in picking a valid 12th or 24th word by adjusting its smart keypad to only allow typing words with a valid checksum.
 Alternatively, you can leave it empty, and Krux will select a final, valid checksum word for you.

 ## Dice Rolls